aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

     // Create a StyleFlag object
     StyleFlag flag;
-    // Make the relative style attribute ON flag.SetHorizontalAlignment(true);
+    // Make the corresponding style attribute ON flag.SetHorizontalAlignment(true);

     // Apply the style to the range